watersalesman/aura-botnet/README.md

 Each command can be given a start time and end time.
 Oneshot commands will only run once on each bot.

+You can also specify file dependencies.
+These will be retrieved, before running the command, into the same temporary directory that the command is executed in.
+You can specify files on the bot's local filesystem with a file path or a network file with a url path.

 Client Web Delivery
 ---